Arabian Knight (character): Reception

 Comic Book Resources placed the original Arabian Knight as one of the superheroes Marvel wants you to forget.

 Other characters named Arabian Knight

 An unrelated character named Arabian Knight appeared in Black Panther vol. 4 #15 (June 2006).
-He was depicted as a Muslim warrior who won the right to use the magical scimitar, carpet, and armor due to trial by combat.
-This Arabian Knight showed up as a part of an international attempt to invade Wakanda, and was defeated by the Black Panther and Storm.
+This version is a Muslim warrior who won the right to use the magical scimitar, carpet, and armor due to trial by combat.
+This Arabian Knight participates in international attempt to invade Wakanda, but is defeated by Black Panther and Storm.